 Aquafina originates from public water sources and is then purified through a rigorous purification process.
 This purification process includes reverse osmosis and other filtering and purification methods.
 It removes things like chlorides, salts and other substances that can affect a water's taste.
 Every bottle of Aquafina is produced at one of our water purification centers.
 That's how you know you're getting pure water and perfect taste consistently every time you open an Aquafina.
 Anytime, anywhere.

-How does Aquafina's purification process differ from other brands of bottled waters?
+How does the Aquafina purification process differ from other brands of bottled water?

 Reverse osmosis (RO) uses semi-permeable membranes with smaller pore sizes than microfiltration, ultrafiltration and nanofiltration to remove unwanted substances in the water, like sodium and chloride.